 Here is a one-pager, a picture where the symptom “too many meetings” is analysed, symptom – too many meetings.
 In the case to the left by looking at all the symptoms within the organization to get the total problem picture, and to the right by the consultant problem-solving process with the Minto pyramid principles with MECE.

-The problem picture analysis to the left is authentic and comes from software product development built on scaled agile, but it is only a small part of the total problem picture for the whole organization.
+The problem picture analysis to the left is done by using the Systemic Problem Picture Analysis – SPPA method, is authentic, and comes from software product development built on scaled agile, but it is only a small part of the total problem picture for the whole organization.
 The symptoms as well as the found root causes can be seen in many organizations scaling up agile, especially when developing bigger and new products.
 As you can see, the right side only tries to reduce the meetings, or the length of the meetings.
 This is not a bad thing, since no meetings shall be lengthy, and we shall only join the meetings we need to be at, etc. But as we can see, these solutions are not even near to the root causes, since they are only focused on closing the gap, the vision, strategy or goal, of having only the right number of meetings with the right length.
 This can also be seen as taking care of incidents as described above, especially if our people are working constantly too long days.
 But, as we can understand regarding the root causes, they must be dissolved, otherwise we will make the wrong product wrong, most probably by more and more unhealthy people, not to mention even more meetings.
 And important to add is, that it is only when we know the root causes, we can know which of the meetings we can reduce, or not participate at, or shorten, in order to give us more time, never before.
-This is especially valid for meetings regarding caused problems, which will disappear over time when we dissolve the root causes, compared to meetings for non-caused problems that we of course still need to have in order to make our product.
+This is especially valid for meetings regarding self-caused problems, which will disappear over time when we dissolve the root causes, compared to meetings for non-self-caused problems that we of course still need to have in order to make our product.
 See also this blog post for a deep dive into different types of (too many) meetings.

 Here is another example with a symptom “the delivery time cannot be met”, still authentic to the left and visionary to the right, symptom – the delivery time cannot be met.